b95702041/polygon-validator-infrastructure/README.md

 ---

-**🎉 SUCCESS SUMMARY**: This project demonstrates a **fully working** Polygon validator deployment with automated fixes for all major sync issues.
-The complete solution includes Infrastructure as Code, proper RPC configuration, port conflict resolution, and comprehensive monitoring tools. **Ready for immediate deployment and hands-on learning!**
+**🎉 SUCCESS SUMMARY**: This project demonstrates **fully working Polygon data node infrastructure** with automated fixes for all major sync issues.
+The complete solution includes Infrastructure as Code, proper RPC configuration, port conflict resolution, and comprehensive monitoring tools. **The infrastructure is validator-ready** - just add economic staking to participate in block production. **Perfect for learning blockchain infrastructure management!**